Janet (album): Janet World Tour

-Jackson embarked on her second world tour in support of her debut album with the Virgin Records label.
+Jackson embarked on her second world tour in support of her first album for Virgin Records.
 Costumes and wardrobe for the tour were designed by stylist Tanya Gill, with outfits "rang[ing] from pipebone vests with high-heeled moccasin boots to zoot suits top-hats to circus-ringmaster bustiers."
 With a show encompassing over 100 costumes, a team of over 50 costume makers was led by wardrobe supervisor, Helen Hiatt.
 The tour's debut concert was held on November 24, 1993, in Cincinnati, Ohio.
-Jackson held a four show engagement at Madison Square Garden which began on December 17, 1993, with the final performance held on New Year's Eve.
+Jackson held a four-show engagement at Madison Square Garden which began on December 17, 1993, with the final performance held on New Year's Eve.
 Michael Snyder of the San Francisco Chronicle described Jackson's stage performance at the San Jose Arena in February 1994, as what erased the line between "stadium-size pop music concerts and full-scale theatrical extravaganzas".

 The one-hour-and-45-minute performance was so tightly choreographed—down to two built-in pauses for "tears" at overwhelming waves of crowd adoration and a contrived bit of seductive repartee with a handsome, buffed hunk plucked from the front row for the ode to lust, "Any Time, Any Place"—that it breezed by like a glitzy Vegas revue or a television variety show.